Tag: alternative comics

 Archive of Australian Alternative Comics, Art, Comics May 22, 2011

-Sunday 22nd May 2011, in the shadow of the Sydney Harbour Bridge and opposite the Sydney Opera House, the Museum of Contemporary Art hosted a zine fair as part of the Sydney Writers’ Festival.
-50 tables traded to a small but enthusiastic crowd.
-It was a fusion of the literary and the artistic with comics increasingly appearing in art galleries due to their increased cultural status and the growing popularity of graphic novels.
+On Sunday 22nd May 2011, in the shadow of the Sydney Harbour Bridge and opposite the Sydney Opera House, the very hip Museum of Contemporary Art hosted a zine fair as part of the Sydney Writers’ Festival.
+Comics and zines, comic zines, zine comics, zinesy comics etc….50 tables traded to an admittedly small but really interested crowd.
+It was good to see zines and comics hosted in an art gallery.
+It was a fusion of the literary and the artistic with comics increasingly appearing in art galleries due to their recently increased cultural status, the growing popularity of graphic novels and the developing popular culture trend of adapting superhero comics into feature films.

 Opposite the Sydney Opera House...
 (Photo by Michael Hill a.k.a Doctor Comics)